 The new cells can come from an adult donor or from donated umbilical cord blood.
 We may treat the new cells in the lab before we transplant them.

 Before your transplant, you will have chemotherapy, or chemotherapy along with radiation therapy.
 It’s important to have this therapy before a transplant.
 It kills cancer cells and makes it harder for your immune system to reject the donor’s cells.
 It also makes some space in the bone marrow for the new donated stem cells.

-We then add new stem cells to your bloodstream through a tube.
-The procedure is like a blood transfusion.
+Next, we add the new stem cells to your bloodstream through a tube or port.
+This procedure is like a blood transfusion and is called infusion.

 Read our guide to allogeneic stem cell transplants.
 It helps you and your caregivers understand what to expect throughout your transplant journey.

 If you need an allogeneic transplant, you and your doctor will talk about 2 important decisions: